-Like for the Lu separation the separations were performed using stable elements, fractions of defined volumes were taken and analysed by ICP-MS.
+Like for the Lu separation, the Gd/Tb/Dy separations were performed using stable elements, fractions of defined volumes were taken and analysed by ICP-MS.

-A first separation is performed on a TK212 column.
-This step allows for an initial separation of Tb from Gd and Dy.
+The first separation is performed on a TK212 Resin column.
+This step allows for the separation of Tb from Gd and Dy.

-The obtained Tb fractions (indicated by the orange frame) were then combined and directly loaded onto a TK211 column for final purification of the Tb.

-As may be seen in the next figure under the chosen conditions most of the Gd is breaking through during the load, any Gd remaining on the columns is rinsed of with 0.5M HNO2.
+The obtained Tb fractions (indicated by the orange frame) were then combined and directly loaded onto a TK211 Resin column for final purification of the Tb (polishing).
+As may be seen under the chosen conditions most of the Gd is breaking through during the load onto the TK211 Resin column, any Gd remaining on the column is then removed with 0.5M HNO3.